SkyrimScripting/Packages/README.md

       - [`mod_files`](#mod_files)

-## CMake and vcpkg
+> Note: I plan to add vcpkg support in the future, but for now, only xmake is supported for most packages.

-I plan to add vcpkg support in the future, but for now, only xmake is supported for most packages.
+# xmake

-## xmake
+### Configure repository

 To use these xmake packages, add the following to your `xmake.lua` file: